-GERO 508 The Mind and Body Connection through the Lifespan (4, Fa) An introduction to geriatrics which examines the processes of normal human aging as well as the common diseases and disorders that affect older adults.
+GERO 508 The Mind and Body Connection through the Lifespan (4, FaSpSm) An introduction to mind-body processes involved in healthy aging.
+Examines the interplay of emotions, beliefs, and behaviors in shaping health-relevant biological processes.

 GERO 510 Physiology of Development and Aging (4, Sp) Examination of lifespan physiology of human development, growth, and aging; major emphasis in the physiology of the later years and implications for health maintenance.